amomen9/PostgreSQL/PostgreSQL Course/Introduction2PostgreSQL.md

 Obtain PostgreSQL repository from the official website, Enterprise DB, OS’s default repositories etc.

-Use the package managers to install PostgreSQL and PostgreSQL Contrib and cli (if not bundled with the main package) packages for the start
+Use the package managers to install PostgreSQL and PostgreSQL Contrib and cli (if not bundled with the main package) packages for the start.
+ Later versions of PostgreSQL > 9.6 include contrib package in the main server package bundle

 ```shell
 sudo apt install postgresql-17 postgresql-contrib
 sudo yum install postgresql17 postgresql17-contrib postgresql17-server
 ```

-We plan to move the data directory ($PGDATA in pg’s service file) to some place else as we do so in the production environments.
+We plan to move the data directory ($PGDATA in pg’s service file) to some place else for educational purposes.
+I do not personally recommend moving them in general, as noted before.
 For that you can either modify the service file (explained here) or modify the data_directory parameter in postgresql.conf.
-For the former option, follow the next steps:
+For the former option on RHEL, follow the next steps: